Autism Support and Behavior Therapy

-Harwood is one of the few agencies in Shelby and surrounding counties with both specialized preschool & therapy programs for young children with autism spectrum disorders.
+Harwood Center is one of the few agencies in Shelby County and the surrounding areas with both specialized preschool and therapy programs for young children diagnosed with Autism Spectrum Disorder.

-Currently, the Centers for Disease Control and Prevention estimates that one in 68 children will be diagnosed with autism.
-At Harwood Center a team lead by a board certified behavior analyst along licensed special education teachers, educational specialists & behavior technicians are trained to develop intervention programs for children diagnosed with autism.
+Currently, the Centers for Disease Control and Prevention estimates that 1 in 68 children will be diagnosed with autism.
+At Harwood Center, a team led by a board certified behavior analyst, licensed special education teachers, educational specialists, and behavior technicians, is trained to develop specialized and individualized intervention programs for children diagnosed with autism.

 Center-based ABA Services

-Research demonstrates that Applied Behavior Analysis (ABA) is quite effective in teaching new skills and reducing problem behaviors for children with autism and other developmental disorders.
+Research demonstrates that Applied Behavior Analysis (ABA) is extremely effective in teaching new skills, while reducing problem behaviors for children with autism and other developmental disorders.

-ABA classrooms are located at Harwood’s UT Boling Center location as well as Hope Presbyterian Preschool location.
+ABA classrooms are located at our Hope Church preschool location.

-8500 Walnut Grove Road (within Hope Presbyterian Preschool)
+8500 Walnut Grove Road (inside Hope Presbyterian Church)

 Monday through Friday

-Contact Harwood directly to inquire about home & community based ABA services.
+Contact Harwood directly to inquire about home and community based ABA services.

 Behavior TherapyHarwood Center has a Board Certified Behavior Analyst (BCBA) on staff to provide consultation to classroom teachers.
 Additionally, the BCBA is available to work with families who have children with challenging behavior in their homes.